Lee-W/main-blog/content/pages/about-me.md

     * Automated the deployment of integration tests and testing against the release of the airflow provider ([#987](https://github.com/astronomer/astronomer-providers/pull/987), [#1107](https://github.com/astronomer/astronomer-providers/pull/1107), [#1139](https://github.com/astronomer/astronomer-providers/pull/1139), [#1110](https://github.com/astronomer/astronomer-providers/pull/1110))
 * [ask-astro](https://github.com/astronomer/ask-astro)

-**[Apr 2017 - Feb 2023] Machine Leraning Engineer, [Rakuten USA](https://www.rakuten.com/)**
+**[Apr 2017 - Feb 2023] Machine Learning Engineer, [Rakuten USA](https://www.rakuten.com/)**

 * Productionize machine learning projects
     * Implemented SQS and gRPC services for grouping emails with similar structures and extracting user-sensitive data to increase the amount of training data without violating customer privacy regulations.
     *  Designed and Implemented a two-stage labeling system that automatically communicates between Amazon Mechanical Turk and in-house experts to generate high-quality labeled data and enhance merchandise taxonomy to increase customer conversion rate.
     * Migrated and automated the deployment process of AWS Lambda procedures that process customer lifetime value, reducing the effort of maintenance and deployment.
 * Build and maintain data pipelines on [Apache Airflow](https://airflow.apache.org/)
     * Implemented a pipeline that processes data larger than 10 GB to infer personalized preferences to help increase customer satisfaction.
     * Migrated legacy 1.x Airflow server on AWS EC2 to 2.0.2 Airflow on AWS MWAA, saving developers' effort on dealing with legacy dependencies issues, and created a development airflow environment for doing experiments without affecting the production pipeline.